DHRUV5262/Unreal-Project-ToonTanks-/README.md

 Introduction:

 Welcome to Toon Tanks, a fun and exciting game where players control a tank and shoot turrets in order to win.
-This README file will provide instructions on how to play the game, as well as some tips and tricks to help you succeed.

-Installation:

-In order to play you need to clone the this repository to your device .
-Then import this file into your Unreal engine there you can play on editor mode or build the project on the platform which you are most suitable for .
+You can also play with friends by connecting players through internet to cloud servers .
+The cloud service that i have used is playfab provided by microsoft azure .
+Here User should login or register through hi/her emailID password then only player able to play.

+Through login playfab will create ticket for the queue without it the player cant play the game after successful login player requies to go to multiplayer widgets the click on matchmaking.
+It is reqire to have at least 2 players trying to join match making then only they will get connected to servers.

 Gameplay:

 Toon Tanks is a single-player game where the objective is to destroy all of the turrets on the map.
 You control a tank using the keyboard or controller and must navigate around obstacles and other hazards to reach the turrets.
 Once you are close enough to a turret, you can shoot it using your tank's cannon.

 Controls: